Consumer Discretionary Sector Rating: Marketperform

 While the consumer’s status looks fairly positive, at this point in the business cycle—which we view as being in the latter stages—the consumer discretionary sector has tended to perform more in line with the market, as it tends to be an early mover in the business cycle.
 That doesn’t mean that it couldn’t outperform in the current environment as we’ve seen recently, but we also don’t want to completely ignore historical precedent.
 Additionally, there still appears to be a mismatch between job seekers' skills and the jobs available, leading some folks to work for less than they would like.
-In fact, the National Federation of Independent Business (NFIB) survey for February reported that when asked what their biggest problem was, small business owners continued to list finding quality labor as their single biggest problem.
+In fact, the National Federation of Independent Business (NFIB) survey for March reported that when asked what their biggest problem was, small business owners continued to list finding quality labor as their single biggest problem.

 Meanwhile, the spending mix is shifting, with online sales rising, although at a less rapid rate, while traditional department store sales have been relatively tepid, and the resulting price competition has created a tough environment for many retailers.
 The retail sales report for June by the Census Bureau showed that department store sales were down 5.2% versus the year-ago period, while non-store retailers (online) rose a solid 13.4%, illustrating the continuing challenges facing “traditional” retailers as the group continues to “right size” in our view, paring weaker performers from an overcrowded space.

-Overall, the American consumer’s mood appears quite positive, despite the increased volatility in the stock market, and we’ll be watching to see if that translates into more spending and more pricing power for retailers.
+Overall, the American consumer’s mood appears positive, and we’ll be watching to see if that translates into more spending and more pricing power for retailers.
 For now, we believe that companies in the extremely competitive sector will still be fighting for every dollar and we see the threat from trade tensions rising, resulting in our marketperform rating.

 Factors that may affect the consumer discretionary sector